-Special categories for graduate admission Visiting graduate students graduate program at the UW.)
+Visiting graduate student status allows students who are actively pursuing a graduate degree at another college or university to take graduate courses at the University of Washington and transfer a limited number of credits back to their home institution.
+(Acceptance as a visiting graduate student does not confer priority for later admission to a graduate program at the UW.)
 The length of enrollment is determined by the number of quarters approved by the home institution and the UW graduate program that admits the visiting graduate applicant.
 Students may hold visiting graduate status in only one graduate program at a time and may not hold any other student status while enrolled as a visiting graduate student.